oren/node-website-template/Readme.md

 ## Folders structure

     server.js              # the starting point of our server

     routes/                # each request will ended up in one of those home.js              # request for '/'
       static.js            # request for static files

     models/                # getting and saving stuff in our DB all-contacts.js      # getting all contacts
       contacts.json        #  our DB - a few contacts

     templates/             # UI stuff
       home.ejs             # homepage - showing list of users
       contact-partial.ejs  # each contact

+ 		config/                # single entry point for dependencies:
+      development.js       # hostnames, dbs, external api etc prod.js
+ 			test.js

     test/
       home.js              # unit tests with tape

 ## Modules being used